unbrice/bench_vtables/README.md

 I first wrote a [proposal](https://internals.rust-lang.org/t/sieve-tables-for-multiple-traits-objects-box-a-b-c-to-box-a-c-2035/15397) of a new solution to that problem, this repo is mostly so that I can benchmark the propsal.
 It could be useful to benchmark  other approaches.

+Bencmarking is an art I am far from mastering, contributions are welcome.
+I can add some doc if people are interested.

 # Bench results

 [`src/fibonacci.rs`](src/fibonacci.rs) implements  an inefficient recursive Fibonacci based on virtual calls. [`benches/fibonacci.rs`](benches/fibonacci.rs) benches it for various number of traits.